ZITADEL Docs

-Set up a SaaS Product with Authentication and Authorization using ZITADEL
+SaaS Authentication and Authorization with ZITADEL

 This is an example architecture for a typical SaaS product.
 To illustrate it, a fictional organization and project is used.